TomCarlson-NTAC/ndr-tests/ndr-test.md

 ### Notation declaration

  NIEM does not define any additional features relating to notation declarations.
-This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model">Section 2.2, _XML Schema Abstract Data Model_</a>, See [Section 9.2.4, _Notation declaration_, above,](#notation-declaration) for rules related to notation declarations.
+This section is present to maintain with [XML Schema Structures](#Appendix-A-References)       [Section 2.2, _XML Schema Abstract Data Model_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#concepts-data-model), See [Section 9.2.4, _Notation declaration_, above,](#notation-declaration) for rules related to notation declarations.

 ## Model group components